farvanyoshi/Astrocytes/README.md

 This project uses copyrighted material by the principle of fair use.
 By this principle, copyrighted material can be used for nonprofit educational purposes without attribution.
 Since this is a small project, it should not matter too much.

+Thank you to Aarnav Suwal (aarnav593) for adding the foot process note in the footer.